tangojs/issues/README.md

 # issues

-Issue tracker for all TangoJS components.
+A common issue tracker for all TangoJS components.

+You may also access it via [waffle.io](https://waffle.io/tangojs/issues).